samyakgaur/Deep-Learning/README.md

 ## Usage 📔

-- Open the .pynb files in jupyter notebook
+- Open the .pynb files in jupyter notebook.

 ## Roadmap 📑